 The liver converts the sweet molecule into alcohol and stores it as fat – a comparatively new scientific insight (Tappy et al. 201020).

 For this reason, fructose, not alcohol, is responsible for the lion’s share of all fatty liver disease worldwide (Angulo et al. 200221).

 In contrast to fruits, many vegetables are much more likely to live up to their image as nutrient sources.

-Nonetheless, on carnivore, you have to avoid them due to plant toxins.
+On carnivore, you have to avoid them due to plant toxins.